DMU Graduate Champions - Information for Organisations

 De Montfort University Leicester is calling on employers from across the UK to get involved in a pioneering scheme which offers life-changing internships for graduates - and it won't cost the companies a penny.

-Since November 2013 over a thousand DMU graduates have enjoyed internships with firms in Leicestershire and across the rest of the country under the DMU Graduate Champions scheme, giving them the opportunity to apply their knowledge in the workplace, enhance their CVs, boost their confidence and help them stand out from the crowd in a furiously competitive jobs market.
+Since November 2013 over 1300 DMU graduates have enjoyed internships with firms in Leicestershire and across the rest of the country under the DMU Graduate Champions scheme, giving them the opportunity to apply their knowledge in the workplace, enhance their CVs, boost their confidence and help them stand out from the crowd in a furiously competitive jobs market.